 If you haven’t gotten to the point yet where your hips and lower back ache at all times of the day, just know that it’s coming!

 You are already going to be sore from sitting in the car, so be sure to pack your favorite pregnancy pillow (or an extra pillow between your knees, while you sleep) so that you can wake up and get out of bed easily.
+Check the latest rates and availability.

 Yes, yes, the more stops you make, the longer it takes to make it to your destination.